oci-landing-zones/oci-cis-landingzone-quickstart/DEPLOYMENT-GUIDE.md

 - **extend_landing_zone_to_new_region**: whether Landing Zone is being extended to a new region.
 When set to true, compartments, groups, dynamic groups, policies and resources pertaining to home region are not provisioned.

-> **_NOTE:_** when extending the Landing Zone, the Terraform code has to deployed in a new region.
+> **_NOTE:_** when extending the Landing Zone, the Terraform code has to be deployed in a new region.
 Therefore, a distinct set of configuration variables is needed.
 If using Terraform CLI, use Terraform workspaces.
 If using OCI Resource Manager, use a separate Stack.
 Check [Ways to Deploy](#ways_to_deploy) section for more details.

 ## 4.2 Networking
 ### Standard Three-tier Web Application VCNs